Weight Loss & New Diet Science: East Meets West

 So when you cut calories, metabolism slows.

 Put another way, the conventional paradigm of “eat less, lose weight” has been proven wrong.
-It simply does not work over the long haul.
+Certainly, it does not work in the long run.

 Similarly, upping exercise quantity to the point of over-exercise (especially “chronic cardio”) makes your body think it needs to hold onto whatever food comes in.
 It also places tremendous stress on hormonal and other systems of the body-mind.